Fadhliizuddin/Google-Advanced-Data-Analytics/README.md

 This repository is divided into two parts:

-1)Certification Resources - Divided into 4 courses, each of which contains its own example, follow-along notation, and end-of-course project
+1) Certification Resources - Divided into 4 courses, each of which contains its own example, follow-along notation, and end-of-course project

 2) Capstone Application - My own personal project where I apply my understanding and skills to the SECOM dataset